A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: Numerical experience

+with $\epsilon=10^{-3}$, holds for a number of consecutive successful iterations such that the computational effort is equal to the effort needed in three iterations with full function and gradient evaluations}.

-Since the selection of sets $I_{\Nkpp}$ and $I_{N_{k+1,g}}$ for computing $f_{\Nkpp}(x_k)$ and $g_k$ is random, we performed $50$ runs of SIRTR for each test problem.
+Since the selection of sets $I_{\Nkpp}$ and $I_{N_{k+1,g}}$ for computing $f_{\Nkpp}(x_k)$ and $g_k$ is random, we perform $50$ runs of SIRTR for each test problem.
 Results are reported in tables where the headings of the columns have the following meaning: {\tt cost} is the overall number of full function and gradient evaluations averaged over the 50 runs, {\tt err} is the classification error given in \eqref{class-err} averaged over the 50 runs, {\tt sub} the number of runs where the method is stopped before reaching full accuracy in function evaluations.

-In a first set of experiments, we investigated the choice of $N_{k+1,g}$ by varying the factor $c\in(0,1]$ in \eqref{eq:nkg}.
-In particular, letting $\widetilde{c}=1.2$ in \eqref{eq:ntilde}, $\mu=100/N$ in \eqref{eq:nk1} and $N_0=\lceil0.1N\rceil$ as in \cite{bkm}, we tested the values $c\in\{0.1,0.2,1\}$.
+In a first set of experiments, we investigate the choice of $N_{k+1,g}$ by varying the factor $c\in(0,1]$ in \eqref{eq:nkg}.
+In particular, letting $\widetilde{c}=1.2$ in \eqref{eq:ntilde}, $\mu=100/N$ in \eqref{eq:nk1} and $N_0=\lceil0.1N\rceil$ as in \cite{bkm}, we test the values $c\in\{0.1,0.2,1\}$.
 The results obtained are reported in Table \ref{tab:1}.
-We note that the classification error slightly varies with respect to the choice of $N_{k+1,g}$, and that selecting $N_{k+1,g}$ as a small fraction of $\Nkpp $ is convenient from a computationally point of view.
-By contrast, the choice $N_{k+1,g}= \Nkpp $ leads to the largest computational costs without providing a significant gain in accuracy; besides the cost per iteration, equal to $\frac{2\Nkpp}{N}$, we observe that full accuracy in function evaluations is reached in several runs of {\sc Covertype} and {\sc ijcnn1}.
-In the runs where $N_{k+1,g}= \Nkpp$ and the function is evaluated at full accuracy, the trust-region model is the same as in standard trust-region algorithms.
-Remarkably, the results in Table \ref{tab:1} highlight that random models compare favourably with respect to cost and classification errors.
+We note that the classification error slightly varies with respect to the choice of $N_{k+1,g}$, and that selecting $N_{k+1,g}$ as a small fraction of $\Nkpp $ is quite convenient from a computationally point of view.
+By contrast, the choice $N_{k+1,g}= \Nkpp $ leads to the largest computational costs without providing a significant gain in accuracy.
+Besides the cost per iteration, equal to $\frac{2\Nkpp}{N}$ in this latter case, we observe that full accuracy in function evaluations is reached very often especially for certain datasets, see e.g., {\sc cina0}, {\sc cod-rna}, {\sc covertype}, {\sc ijcnn1}, {\sc phishing}, {\sc real-sim}.
+Remarkably, the results in Table \ref{tab:1} highlight that random models compare favourably with respect to cost and classification errors. }